 •If you could magically change one thing in your current circumstances what would it be, and why does it need to change?

 Decide today.
-Set your journal writing goal for 2019 as the first step towards your success as an entrepreneur in Africa.
+Set your journal writing goal as the first step towards your success as an entrepreneur in Africa.

 - Business Ideas are not Random

 - Six (more) Reasons to keep a Journal